Freedom of Expression and Communication Ethics

 2. Defenses (see avoidance advice on p.
 98)

 a.
-Truth (Some states allow a good motive exception - must be published for good purposes not just to hurt - there is no SCOTUS law on good motive).
+Truth: If you can prove in court that what you said is true, you probably can't be found responsible for defamation.
+(Some states allow a good motive exception, that is, damaging statements must be published for good purposes not just to hurt.
+There is no SCOTUS law on good motive).
 Since Phil.
 Newspapers v Hepps 1986, private plaintiffs suing media defendants have the burden of showing the material is false. p.
 96

 (1) absolute (legislators in session, other public officials doing offical business, spouses)